Koala: Characteristics

 The koala has several adaptations for its low nutrient, toxic, and fibrous diet.
 The animal's dentition consists of incisors and cheek teeth (a single premolar and four molars on each jaw) that are separated by a large gap (a characteristic feature of herbivorous mammals).
 The koala bites a leaf with the incisors and clips it with the premolars at the petiole, before chewing it to pieces with the cusped molars.
 Koalas may store food in their cheek pouches before it is ready to be chewed.
 The partially worn molars of koalas in their prime are optimal for breaking leaves into small particles, resulting in more efficient stomach digestion and nutrient absorption in the small intestine, which digests the eucalyptus leaves to provide most of the animal's energy.
 A koala sometimes regurgitates the food into the mouth to be chewed a second time.

 Koalas are hindgut fermenters, and their digestive retention can last 100 hours in the wild or 200 hours in captivity.
 This is made possible by their caecum—200 cm long and 10 cm in diameter—possibly the largest for an animal of its size.
 Koalas can retain food particles for longer fermentation if needed.
 They are more likely keep smaller particles as larger ones take longer to digest.
 While the hindgut is relatively large, only 10% of the animal's energy is obtained from digestion in this chamber.
-The koala's metabolic rate is only 50% of the typical mammalian rate, owing to its low energy intake, although this can vary across seasons and sexes.
+The koala's metabolic rate is only 50% of the typical mammalian rate, owing to its low energy intake, although this varies across seasons and sexes.
 They can digest the toxic plant secondary metabolites, phenolic compounds and terpenes due to their production of cytochrome P450, which neutralises these poisons in the liver.
 The koala replaces lost water at a lower rate than species such as some possums.
 It maintains water by absorbing it in the caecum, resulting in drier faecal pellets packed with undigested fibre.